appsignal/appsignal-docs/source/ruby/integrations/rails.html.md

 AppSignal supports ActiveJob for several background job libraries, such as Sidekiq.
 Please see the full list of Ruby [library integrations](/ruby/integrations) for more details.

 ## Backtrace cleaner

-With the Rails integration, AppSignal will run the backtrace of each exception through the Rails [backtrace cleaner](https://api.rubyonrails.org/classes/ActiveSupport/BacktraceCleaner.html).
-This gives you the option to modify or filter out unwanted backtrace lines, preventing clutter and noise.
+With the Rails integration, AppSignal will run the backtrace of each exception through the [Rails backtrace cleaner][backtrace cleaner docs].
+This cleaner gives you the option to modify or filter out unwanted backtrace lines, removing clutter and noise from the backtrace.

 You can add or remove filters and silencers to the default configuration.